nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

           Open a command-line window and enter the commands below.

-          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used.
+          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used and make sure to provide the name of the *version-folder*.

             .. parsed-literal::
                :class: highlight

                set ZEPHYR_TOOLCHAIN_VARIANT=gnuarmemb
-               set GNUARMEMB_TOOLCHAIN_PATH=\ c:\\gnuarmemb
+               set GNUARMEMB_TOOLCHAIN_PATH=\ c:\\gnuarmemb\\version-folder

        .. group-tab:: Linux

           Open a terminal window and enter the commands below.

-          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used.
+          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used and make sure to provide the name of the *version-folder*.

             .. parsed-literal::
                :class: highlight

                export ZEPHYR_TOOLCHAIN_VARIANT=gnuarmemb
-               export GNUARMEMB_TOOLCHAIN_PATH=\ "~/gnuarmemb"
+               export GNUARMEMB_TOOLCHAIN_PATH=\ "~/gnuarmemb/*version-folder*"

        .. group-tab:: macOS

           Open a terminal window and enter the commands below.

-          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used.
+          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used and make sure to provide the name of the *version-folder*.

             .. parsed-literal::
                :class: highlight

                export ZEPHYR_TOOLCHAIN_VARIANT=gnuarmemb
-               export GNUARMEMB_TOOLCHAIN_PATH=\ "~/gnuarmemb"
+               export GNUARMEMB_TOOLCHAIN_PATH=\ "~/gnuarmemb/*version-folder*"

 #.
 Set the environment variables persistently.
    Depending on your operating system: